DUNE/dunedb/docs/notes.md

 # TODO

-### Feature: tidy up production site
-- Remove 'toy' things.  -> Largely done.
-Some forms remain.
-- Add front page and css files that are specific to site, including link to dev site.
-Use a global variable available to pug and global.config.  ->Done.

-- Think about permissions for devsite being different - how? - change the permissions code to prefix 'dev:' to all permissons questions.
-Grant `dev:*` to all user accounts  ->Done.

 ### Feature: track component ownership chains up-and-down with graphical interface
 - First need a data source to mimic what I want
 - Then need to build map-reduce sets to allow fast lookup
 - Then need to build a gui

-### Feature: allow user to self-promote based on a collaboration secret
-- Basic feature, works by config.js option. ->Done
-- Also, send email

-### Feature: icons
-- Add an icon upload on each form page (comp,test,workfow)
-  - Sensible max size
-  - Keep a Cache of these files in memory, resizing to sensible if needed?
-But then how to serve?

-### Features: searching
-- Look at full text search of components and workflows DONE July 27 v 4.4
-- Attempt to pull up a version of the form and allow partial entries with auto-lookup.
-DONE July 27 v 4.4
-- Document API

 ### Features: authentication and authorization
 - Deal with user roles and permissions correctly